-Each year, the Local Implementing Agencies select one program-specific SMART Objective and provide data that can be analyzed to provide specific information related to effectiveness and appropriateness of programming.
-This objective is chosen as a team effort among the LIA, their MFF Project Manager, and the MFF Evaluation Team.
+Each year, subrecipients select one program-specific SMART Objective and provide data that can be analyzed to provide specific information related to effectiveness and appropriateness of programming.
+This objective is chosen as a team effort among the subrecipient, their MFF Program Manager, and the MFF Evaluation Team.
+The subrecipient is responsible for collecting the data needed to assess SMART Objective A, as noted on their Evaluation Plan.